How to apply Aussie Décor Luxe Decoupage Paper - by Kelly from Olive & Whyte

 Top Tip – Use sandpaper and a sanding block to remove excess paper from the edges of your piece.

-Step four – Protecting your furniture with topcoat
+Step 4 – Protecting your furniture with topcoat

-This is the final stage, and you are almost ready to show of your fabulous creation!
+This is the final stage, and you are almost ready to show off your fabulous creation!
 Before you do however, you want to make sure your piece is protected for years to come.
-As with the other products I have spoken about in this blog, there are many topcoats on the market – Dixie Belle, Fusion, General Finishes - the list goes on.
+As with the other products I have spoken about in this blog, there are many topcoats on the market.
 I’ve tried most of them over the years, but my prefered product is Polyvine UK.
 There is no real science behind my choice, it’s just personal preference and it works best for me.
 You can also choose between a matte and satin finish.
 For this piece I opted for matte.

 **Important information – For all Aussie Décor Transfer products you MUST use a water based topcoat.
 If you want to use another product on your piece (eg. Decorative waxes, glitter, foils etc) that is absolutely fine but please ensure you seal with a water based product first.